machine learning +

 graph = builder.compile(checkpointer=memory)

-The key line is builder.compile(checkpointer=memory).
-Drop that argument and the graph still runs — but it forgets everything between calls.
+The magic is in builder.compile(checkpointer=memory).
+Drop that argument, and the graph works but forgets every call.

-Time to prove it works.
-We’ll fire two messages under the same thread_id and see whether the bot remembers the first one.
+Time to test.
+I’ll fire off two messages on the same thread_id and see if the graph recalls the first one.

 python